 Police officers in America do not have the role of rehabilitators for community members, and they certainly are not health care professionals.
-Rather, their main objective is to respond to crime and protect public safety.
-Even though they are not directly involved in the rehabilitation treatments, they are critically involved in the lives and behaviors of community members battling a mental or behavioral health issue, and they often have an important role in the initiation of health care treatment.
+Instead, their main objective is to respond to crime and protect public safety.
+Even though they are not directly involved in the rehabilitation treatments, they are critically involved in the lives and behaviors of community members battling a mental or behavioral health issue, and they often have an essential role in the initiation of health care treatment.

 Although law enforcement is traditionally measured based on clearance rates and crime reductions, police officers also function as “incidental mental health interventionists” for community members.
 7-10 percent of all police encounters involve people affected by mental illness.
 At these critical moments, police officers often make decisions about how to resolve situations or initiate formal interventions by criminal justice, behavioral health, or social services.

 In the years following deinstitutionalization, which resulted in an influx of persons with mental illness into the community, police have become frontline professionals managing crisis situations for these individuals.
 This, in turn, affects both law enforcement as well as our mental and behavioral health care systems.

 The police are often the gatekeepers for community members, deciding whether a person with mental illness that they are interacting with should enter the mental health system or the criminal justice system.
 As a result, many communities are implementing a variety of mobile crisis teams that comprise both police and mental health professionals.

 Connecting residents to resources

 Law enforcement connects their residents to community resources, thereby intervening at critical moments.
 Some of the community resources that police connect people with include: